flotiq/flotiq-docs/docs/panel/webhooks.md

 Webhooks with a `Custom` action assigned can be launched manually, at any time, by clicking the button in the Content Object editing view.

-Additionally, if the object is not saved, execute webhook button will save the object.
+Additionally, if the object is not saved, the execute webhook button will save the object.
 The custom action is not possible to be performed from the API level.

 ![](images/webhooks/webhooks-custom-hook.png){: .border }